Over a week after the woman vanished, her husband was taken into custody in connection with the disappearance.

-A missing person report was filed by Brian Walshe on Wednesday, three days after Ana vanished.
+A missing person report was filed by Brianon Wednesday, three days after Ana vanished.
 Police say she ordered a ride to the airport last Sunday at 4 a.m. but never arrived.

 Ana had been commuting to Washington DC for a job in real estate, according to a friend.
 Immediately after her disappearance, her real estate company reported her missing.